 Orpheum Theatre

-In 1973, after being renamed the Orpheum Theatre – for the second time – the venue held four multi-act events: Loggins & Messina and Jim Croce in March; Aerosmith, Mott the Hoople, Brownsville Station, Black Oak Arkansas and Foghat in October; Joe Walsh, Wishbone Ash and Hot Tuna in November; and Linda Ronstadt, Tom Rush and Billy Joel in December.
-In 1975, among the venue’s 16 concerts was when The Cars opened for Foreigner a full three years before the Boston-based group’s multi-platinum debut album hit the shelves.
-Over the next four decades, the Orpheum hosted between three and 18 shows per year on average, peaking at 23 in 2008 and hitting that same number in 2019.
+In 1973, after being renamed the Orpheum Theatre – for the second time – the venue held fewer events, most of them featuring multiple acts such as Loggins & Messina and Jim Croce in March; Aerosmith, Mott the Hoople, Brownsville Station, Black Oak Arkansas and Foghat in October; Joe Walsh, Wishbone Ash and Hot Tuna in November; and Linda Ronstadt, Tom Rush and Billy Joel in December.
+Over the next five decades, the Orpheum hosted around 35 shows per year on average, peaking at 48 in 2005.

-By 1973, when Scott changed the name back to the Orpheum, the venue had hosted an impressive range of top-tier rock and pop acts, and from 1975 to 1979 it also was home to the Opera Company of Boston which moved to the Boston Opera House in 1980.
-Since then, the Orpheum has been used primarily for rock and pop shows, with most jazz and jazz-fusion acts opting to play at the Berklee Performance Center or Wang Theatre, although there have been exceptions such as jazz-fusion megastars Chick Corea and Pat Metheny playing the Orpheum in 1977 and 2010 respectively.
+By 1973, when Scott changed the name back to the Orpheum Theatre, the venue had hosted an impressive range of top-tier rock and pop acts, and from 1975 to 1979 it also was home to the Opera Company of Boston (which moved to the Boston Opera House in 1980).
+Since then, the Orpheum has been used primarily for rock and pop shows, with most jazz and jazz-fusion acts opting to play at the Berklee Performance Center or Wang Theatre (now Wang Theatre at Boch Center), although there have been exceptions such as jazz-fusion megastars Chick Corea and Pat Metheny playing the Orpheum in 1977 and 2010 respectively.

 Several Orpheum shows have been recorded for albums and broadcasts, including the first half of The Police’s 1995 double album Live!, recorded at the venue on November 17, 1979, U2’s fabled May 6, 1983 show, recorded for The King Biscuit Flower Hour and broadcast on WBCN, and a rousing 1992 gig by the Allman Brothers which was part of their live LP An Evening with the Allman Brothers, the cover photo of which was taken in front of the venue’s iconic marquee.